janosgyerik/homepage/_posts/2008-03-19-ubuntu-crapping-out-on-me-crypt-on-raid.markdown

 tags: []
 comments: []
 ---
 Shocker.
 Installing Gutsy 64-bit now to replace Windows 2003 Server.
 The installer looked pretty good.
-I was impressed by the option to create software raid partitions <em>and</em> encrypted partitions.
+I was impressed by the option to create software raid partitions *and* encrypted partitions.
 I thought to myself: it can't be this easy.

 Yeap, sadly, it wasn't.
 Upon first boot, gutsy crapped out on me and dumped me into the rescue shell.
 The issue:
 <blockquote>fsck.ext3: No such file or directory while trying to open /dev/mapper/md0_crypt